johsteffens/beth/lib/bhvm/README.md

 The **(n+1)-Holor** is an array with specified number of elements.
 We call the number of elements: **Leading Dimension**.
 Each element is a **n-Holor** of **the same leading dimension**.
 The values of each element have no restriction.
-They are are all independent.
+They are are all independent of each other.

 ### Shape
 Above definition implies that a n-holor is a hierarchical composition